SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 No specific introduction.

 Highlights from nanjIyar‘s introduction

-In sixth pAsuram – emperumAn tells AzhwAr “Like the vEdhams which praise me, you too can do it” and AzhwAr says “Even vEdhams tried to praise you, but after beginning to do so, they withdrew from doing the same.
-Is there any way for me who is totally unworthy to glorify you who has such unlimited greatness?”.
+In the sixth pAsuram – emperumAn tells AzhwAr “Like the vEdhams which praise me, you too can do it” and AzhwAr says “Even vEdhams tried to praise you, but after beginning to do so, they withdrew from doing the same.
+Is there any way for me, who is totally unworthy, to glorify you who are having such unlimited greatness?”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Subsequently, AzhwAr says “What will I sing in glorification of you, who cannot be glorified by all of vEdhams?”.

 See nanjIyar‘s introduction.

 Word-by-Word meanings (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)